New Seine Net Loft Exhibit Series

 During the Richmond Maritime Festival these interactive exhibits will be accompanied by a variety of exhibitors and activities:

 Lace making at a maritime festival?
-Did you know that Lace making and fishing net making both originated together in historic time – they share many stories and stitches!
-Come meet local professional lace maker Lenka Suchanek, see her beautiful lace sculptures and learn how to make a wire lace fish.
+Did you know that lace making and fishing net making both originated together in historic time – they share many stories and stitches!
+Come meet local lace makers, students of world renowned lace maker Lenka Suchanek.